RobinVA-UIT/robinva-uit.github.io/_posts/TechnicalBlogs/Win32API/2026-07-22-ArgvQuote.md

 What if the argument itself contains quotation marks?
 The case here is `"funny" poet.txt`.
 You may think we can address it with `notepad.exe ""funny" poet.txt"`.
 However, Windows is not as smart as you think.
 In other words, Windows does not work as we - human beings - think.

-From the argument string ""funny" poet.txt", Windows will break down into these arguments:
+From the argument string ""funny" poet.txt", Windows API will process it like this:

-- `""funny"`: Windows resolves the first two quote marks.
-Then, because `funny"` is right next to "", we take it to the argument also.

-- `poet.txt"`: After `""funny"` is a whitespace, so it marks the end of that argument.
-No whitespace exists in the rest of the string, so it will be the second argument.
+1. `"`

+The `"` is stripped, indicating that everything behind this mark is a single argument until another quote mark appears.

+2. `"`

+Now we meet another quote mark, so it is also stripped away.
+Right behind this mark does not have any whitespace, so the current argument has not ended yet.

+3. `funny"`

+`funny` itself is a normal string, we add it to the temp result: `funny`.
+Behind is a quote mark, and Windows API will strip it also.
+Just like what I mentioned, until another quote mark, any char behind is included in the current arg.

+4. ` poet.txt"`

+We can see the end of this part is the quote mark, so ` poet.txt` is appended.

+> The final result is `funny poet.txt`.

+So how can we manipulate Windows API not mistaking our quotation mark as starting/ending indicator?

 In terms of Windows Programming, if you only write `"` without the escaping character '\', it is considered the quotation mark for beginning and ending of the argument, not the quotation mark serves as a part of the file name itself.

 * **NOTE**: The escaping char here is specifically for how the Windows API (via CommandLineToArgvW) parses the command line string, which is completely separate from how the C/C++ compiler resolves escape sequences in source code.
+In Windows API, backslash `\` can only escape quotation mark, not `\n`, `\t` or `\v`.

 This issue goes further when you pass in the path to the file.
 Suppose you want Notepad to read the `.txt` file with the path `C:\Users\"Secret" Workspace of Mine\"funny" poet.txt`.
- Here is the arguments:
+ Here are the arguments:

-- `C:\Users"Secret`: '\"' becomes `"` (normal quote).

-The next char from here is a quote mark without escaping char.
-So this is the end of Arg1.
+1. First arg

+-  `C:\Users\"Secret"`

+The first quote mark is escaped, so it is passed into the result.
+The last one is not, so it is stripped.
+Temp result: `C:\Users\"Secret`

-- ` Workspace of Mine"funny`: Another incident case of escaping quote mark.
+- ` Workspace of Mine\"funny" `

-Right next to `funny` is an unescaped quote mark.
-This marks the end of Arg2.

-- ` poet.txt`: The rest of the string.
+The escaping char appears right before the first quote mark, therefore  twit is included.
+Pay attention to the last mark: not escaped, and a whitespace stands behind.
+This mark the end of the first arg.

+Temp result: `"C:\Users\"Secret WorkSpace of Mine"Funny`

+3. Second arg

+- `poet.txt`

+No quotation mark wrapper, so the rest is our second arg.

+Final result: `"C:\Users\"Secret WorkSpace of Mine"Funny poet.txt`.

+From one argument to two argument.
+This is a solid proof to show that passing argument in Windows API is extremely miserable, especially if you are not a meticulous person.

 ---